-Here are some Ford Territory issues and common problems that you can check before you go ahead and purchase one.
-Including videos on how to fix problems.
-As you may know, there are some well known documented common problems or often referred to as textbook problems with the Ford Territories due to the vehicle’s weight, towing capacity, high kilowatts and purpose of use, i.e., towing.
+Discover common Ford Territory problems: front suspension, ball joint, driveshaft, centre bearing, and diff bushes issues.
+Stay informed!
+As you may know, there are some well-known documented common problems with Ford Territory vehicles.
+Often referred to as textbook problems.
+These problems occur mainly due to the vehicle’s weight, towing capacity, high kilowatts and purpose of use, i.e., towing.

-Because of the vehicle’s weight the suspension components like ball joints, rear differential bush along other related components like driveshaft centre bearings including uni joints are subject to excessive wear and tear.
-The good news is that there is a quick fix to most problems as shown in the videos below and parts are readily available.
+Because of the vehicle’s weight, the suspension components like ball joints, rear differential bush along other related components like driveshaft centre bearings including uni joints are subject to excessive wear and tear.
+The good news is there is a quick fix to most problems and parts are readily available.

-Early Ford Territory had problems with front ball joints.
+Ford Territory’s front-end problems relate mainly to the front ball joints.
 The front suspension consisted of a lower ball joint that was part of the lower control arm, which connected to the steering knuckle.

 The combination of weight and speed seemed to be too strong for the ball joint, which was under great pressure, causing it to be pulled out of its socket.